TRON-Bioinformatics/k4neo/README.md

-## neoKant (Neoantigen target K-mer annotator)

-> Dare to directly search in your sequencing data instead of relying on predictions of others.
+## k4neo (kmer for neoantigen annotation)

-neoKant is package to leverage the information provided by large transcriptomic databases by using powerful k-mer indexing methods to annotate the expression of novel (neo)antigen target sequences in healthy tissues.
+k4neo is a package to leverage the information provided by large transcriptomic databases by using powerful k-mer indexing methods to annotate the expression of novel (neo)antigen target sequences in healthy tissues.

-neoKant requires only a sequence of interest and optionally a custom position and length of the query sequence.
-The input data is annotated with expression in different tissues, developmental and disease stages.
-We support multiple state of the art k-mer indexer and provide for COBS, Kmindex and Raptor pre-built indices of a collection of 1663 non-cancerous/healthy tissue samples from SRA, GEO and ENCODE.
+k4neo requires only a sequence of interest and optionally a custom position and length of the query sequence.
+The input data is annotated with expression in different tissues, developmental and disease states.
+We support multiple state of the art k-mer indexerd and provide for COBS, Kmindex and Raptor pre-built indices of a collection of 1663 non-cancerous (healthy) tissue samples from SRA, GEO and ENCODE.
 At it's core neoKant consists of an annotation package that handles manually curated metadata and a workflow to query and create matching k-mer search indices.